Some Rhode Islanders don't have safe places

 Make it rare ~ brief ~ nonrecurring

 This is a work in progress, a research guide to homelessness in RI.
 It originally contained what I have found on the internet so far (beginning in December 2022).
+In August 2023 I am updating the information presented here.
 I am approaching this from the perspective of a reference librarian.